xafero/MonoSupport/README.md

 # MonoSupport
-A library for bridging Mono applications to be more like .NET framework
+A library for making .NET framework applications run like at home on Mono